-Learn to Knit: The Ultimate Guide to Teaching Yourself How to Knit
+Learn to Knit: Teach Yourself How to Knit

 This guide will take you from a complete beginner to advanced techniques and how to continue learning.
 My goal is to thoroughly cover the basics of knitting and then point you to resources to learn more.
 As you progress through teaching yourself to knit, you can return to this guide to learn more.

 Before you start on this endeavor, you want to know what you’re getting into.

 How long does it take to learn to knit?

 You can learn the basics and be able to make a basic scarf in 1–2 afternoons of learning.
 How long it takes you to make the first basic project will vary, but I’d plan on a couple of weeks.